Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 The Lessons I Took with Me (and Will Absolutely Overshare Online)

 3. Disavowing is self-care.
-Boundaries matter—even in your link profile.
+Boundaries matter—even in your backlink profile.

 4. “Nofollow” is your SEO friend zone.
 It’s not cutting ties—it’s clarifying the relationship.